wdporter/acim/src/workbook/part-i/8-my-mind-is-preoccupied-with-past-thoughts/index.md

 :::

-3. The purpose of the exercises for today is to begin to train your mind to recognise when it is not really thinking at all.
+3. The purpose of the exercises for today is to begin to train your mind to recognize when it is not really thinking at all.
 While thoughtless ideas preöccupy your mind, the truth is blocked.
 Recognising that your mind has been merely blank, rather than believing that it is filled with real ideas, is the first step to opening the way to vision.

 ::: details Annotations

 #::: details Expanded
-The purpose of the exercises for today is to begin to train your mind to recognise when it [your mind] is not really thinking at all.
+The purpose of the exercises for today is to begin to train your mind to recognize when it [your mind] is not really thinking at all.
 While thoughtless ideas preöccupy your mind, the truth is blocked.
 Recognising that your mind has been merely blank, rather than believing that it [your mind] is filled with real ideas, is the first step to opening the way to vision.

 #::: details Substituted

-3. The purpose of the exercises for today is to begin to train your mind to recognise when your mind is not really thinking at all.
+3. The purpose of the exercises for today is to begin to train your mind to recognize when your mind is not really thinking at all.
 While thoughtless ideas preöccupy your mind, the truth is blocked.
 Recognising that your mind has been merely blank, rather than believing that your mind is filled with real ideas, is the first step to opening the way to vision.